bmandracchia/bioMONAI/README.md

 7.  **Push to your fork and create a pull request on GitHub.**

 8.  **Wait for the review, and merge if everything looks good!**

+## System Requirements
+BioMONAI is built on top of [MONAI](https://monai.io/) and [fastai](https://www.fast.ai/), leveraging their core functionalities while adding features to simplify and enhance the use of AI models in biomedical applications.
+Despite these additional features, BioMONAI does not introduce extra computational overhead beyond what is required by the underlying frameworks.

+As such, the system requirements are aligned with those recommended by MONAI:

+- RAM: Minimum 32 GB

+- Storage: Minimum 50 GB of available SSD space

+- GPU: Highly recommended for efficient training and inference

+    - Compatible with NVIDIA GPUs supporting CUDA

+    - At least 8 GB of GPU memory recommended

+- CPU: Supported, but significantly slower execution compared to GPU

+- Operating System: Linux (Ubuntu 20.04+ recommended), macOS, or Windows 10/11

+>⚠️ Note: While CPU-only execution is possible, users should expect substantial increases in training and inference time without a GPU.

 ## License